blameitonyourisp/funky/README.md

 ## Roadmap

 Funky is a very simple, feature complete, jsdoc plugin.
 There are no plans to add to or change this repository in the long term.
-If you find a bug or think there is a specific feature that should be added or changed, please file a bug report or feature using this repository's issue tracker.
+If you find a bug or think there is a specific feature that should be added or changed, please file a bug report or feature request using this repository's issue tracker.

 ## License